onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 #### Competencies
 * Software developers at this level will generally be _Advanced_ in at least one competency or will display some _Advanced_-level skills across competencies.
-* At the upper bounds of this level, software developers will generally be _Advanced_ in more than one competency and should no longer be _Beginner_s in any competencies.
+* At the upper bounds of this level, software developers will generally be _Advanced_ in more than one competency and should no longer be _Beginners_ in any competencies.

 ### Staff Software Developer